 According to a study by statista.com, in 2017, 81% of US American had a social media profile, representing a three percent growth compared to the previous year.

 Now, consider this: Which social media platforms are your supporters on?
 How can you best interact with them?
 What are their concerns and beliefs?

-Facebook has proven extremely successful in creating and strengthening communities.
-Because of this, it is also a great platform for targeting ads.
+Facebook has proven hugely successful in creating and strengthening communities.
+Because of this, it is also an excellent platform for targeting ads.
 Facebook features several options to help you effectively reach your voters.
-Some of these include: 5 Point Political Targeting, which “targets and reaches voters according to a five-point scale from very liberal to very conservative;” the “Likely to Engage Politically” Targeting, which “categorizes users into three audiences, liberal, conservative, and moderate, and determines who is actively engaged with public political content and would have a high propensity to re-share content;” and Congressional Targeting, which allows you to target based on zip code, city, country, and state.
 Facebook also offers a live video function.
 Use Facebook Live to host a virtual forum and answer questions from citizens.

 Use Twitter to discuss and comment on current events that impact your platform.
 Create catchy hashtags for yourself and your campaign.
 Make sure to get your account verified so everyone knows you’re legitimate.
 Through Twitter, you can post videos that are 140 seconds long.
 Use that tool to share your story and viewpoints.
 You can also purchase space for political ads.

 Use Instagram to capture key moments as you canvas your community.
 This social media app allows you to create featured ‘stories’ that stay on your profile page for 24 hours.
 It also features paid ads for you to promote yourself.
 With photo ads, you can tell your story through a clean, simple, and creative canvas with one or multiple pictures.
 Video ads give you the option to incorporate the power of sight, sound, and motion into a 60-second compilation.